-- Pumpkin seeds The mineral zinc is an important component of healthy skin and may help prevent acne and regulate the production of oil in the skin.
-It acts by controlling the production of oil in the skin, and may also help control some of the hormones that create acne.
+- Pumpkin seeds The mineral zinc is an important component of healthy skin and may help prevent acne.
+It acts by regulating the production of oil in the skin, and may also help control some of the hormones that create acne.
 One study found that zinc therapy worked as well as antibiotic treatment.
-Other foods sources high in zinc include oysters, pecans, brazil nuts, eggs, oats, poultry, pumpkin seeds, ginger, legumes, seafood, mushrooms and whole grains.
+Other foods sources high in zinc include oysters, pecans, Brazil nuts, eggs, oats, poultry, pumpkin seeds, ginger, legumes, seafood, mushrooms and whole grains.

-- Garlic Acne has also been linked with the overgrowth of the yeast organism Candida Albicans in the gut.
-Successful treatment of this through probiotics and anti-fungal natural medicine such as the herb herbs oregano or allicin found in garlic.
+- Garlic Acne has also been linked with the overgrowth of the yeast organism Candida Albicans in the gut and may be supported through the use of probiotics and anti-fungal natural medicine such as the herb oregano or allicin found in garlic.
 Eating it raw is best if you can bare it!
-Eating foods rich in insoluble fibre also help to maintain a health digestive environment.
+Foods rich in insoluble fibre also help to maintain a healthy digestive environment.

-- Sweet potato Deficiency in Vitamin A may also lead to dry skin, especially those associated with auto-immune conditions such as psoriasis or rosacea, and therefore building in beta-carotenoid rich foods such as squashes and carrots can improve your body’s storage of vitamin A.
+- Sweet potato Deficiency in vitamin A may also lead to dry skin, especially those associated with auto-immune conditions such as psoriasis or rosacea, and therefore building in foods rich in beta-carotenoid, such as squashes and carrots, can improve your body’s storage of vitamin A.

-- Green leafy vegetables Green leafy vegetables such as chard or cavalo nero are also rich in vitamin C and magnesium, two important nutrients for forming collagen, supporting omega 3 metabolism and the production of hyaluronic acid - the skins “trampoline” giving it that hydrated, plump look and feel.
+- Green leafy vegetables Green leafy vegetables such as chard or cavolo nero are also rich in vitamin C and magnesium, two important nutrients for forming collagen, supporting omega-3 metabolism and the production of hyaluronic acid - the skins “trampoline” giving it that hydrated, plump look and feel.

-- Avocados Rich in Vitamin E, another important antipxidant with the capability to control free radical damage caused by pollution, smoking, processed foods and sun exposure as well as supporting hydration of the dermis.
+- Avocados Rich in vitamin E, another important antioxidant with the capability to control free radical damage - caused by pollution, smoking, processed foods and sun exposure - as also supports hydration of the dermis.
 Other rich sources of vitamin E include wheat germ oil, sunflower seeds, almonds, spinach, peaches, prunes, tomatoes, cabbage and asparagus.

 Time is a great healer, particularly for skin.
 As skin is growing all the time, the potential to improve their condition is good.
 Skin replaces itself every 6 weeks so by making these changes to your diet and supplement regime you have a real opportunity to make a lasting change from within.